-After two years being held as an online celebration, the Spring Literary Festival returns to campus March 14-17 for a series of live events.
+WCU’s Spring Literary Festival returns to campus March 20-23 with a series of live events.

 Rising of the Necessary Diva is a one-woman show created and performed by WCU's Assistant Professor of Music, Dr. Tiffany Renee Jackson

 WCU’s Martin Luther King Jr. weeklong celebration will feature a keynote address from Lisa Blackmon to highlight this year’s theme - "Building a Legacy of Leadership."

 Blakely will be the keynote speaker for the Chancellor’s List Award Ceremony.
 The event will be Tuesday, Feb.
 7, at 5 p.m. in the Bardo Arts Center Performance Hall.

 Rebecca Nagle will deliver the annual lecture at 7 p.m. on Wednesday, Nov.
 16, at WCU’s University Center Theater and again at 6 p.m. on Thursday, Nov.
 17, at the Museum of the Cherokee Indian in Cherokee.

 WCU will be hosting various Homecoming events leading up to the home football game on Saturday, Nov.
 5, against Wofford.

 On September 2, 2022, Western Carolina University celebrated the official opening of Black Rock, Shining Rock, and Water Rock halls.